artemklevtsov/RGA/README.md

 Step by step instructions is below.

-1. Create a new project:
+1. Creation of a new project (can be skipped if the project already created):
     * Open the page https://console.developers.google.com/project;
     * Click on the **Create Project** red button at the top left of the page;
     * In the pop-up window, enter the name of the project into the **PROJECT NAME** field;